-Just months ago, EMS Chief and Assistant Fire Chief John Bockrath decided to help serve as a chamber board member.
-He’s been attending chamber meetings and helping the board with its decision making processes.
+Just months ago, EMS and Assistant Fire Chief John Bockrath already agreed to help serve as a chamber board member.
+He’s been attending chamber meetings and helping in the board with its decision making processes.

 He said Norwood Fire and EMS wants to be more involved in what is happening in the town.